Experiential art: the rise of culture and life in design

 A broader trend is at work here.
 In Australia, one only needs to think of Hobart’s Museum of Old and New Art to understand the interplay between art and experience.
 Notwithstanding all the fascinating and bizarre artworks and artefacts David Walsh has collected, what visitors remember, photograph, share and talk about is the experience itself.
 Tangible and intangible combine to create something powerful.

-There is a lesson here for brands.
-We are seeing the rise of just this kind of experiential, art-based art encounter in more and more contexts.
 The increasing textural density of our cities – Melbourne’s CBD recently surpassed Manhattan on population density – creates the preconditions for brands looking to interact with communities in the public space.
 There is a new appetite for public art and cultural spaces.
 While consumers are now more attuned, and resistant, to overt advertising, they are hungry for authentic experiences that shift their perspectives or offer them something genuinely enriching.
 Embedding a sense of culture in brand can be extremely alluring.

 The synthesis of artist collaboration, curation and commissioning was a critical factor in bringing the Bauhaus concept of Gesamtkunstwerk or ‘total work of art’ to life when designing 85 Spring St, a Melbourne residential high-rise project from developers Golden Age Group and prestigious architects Bates Smart.
 The concept was woven through the visual identity, design philosophy and artworks personified by a series of portraits themed Building, Melbourne, Spring and Time for which we engaged Melbourne artists including photographer Bill Henson and Michael Shmith, the son of portrait photographer Athol Shmith whose work for the project was envisaged as a tribute to his father.